 4. My baby doesn’t have teeth, how will they chew?

 A baby’s gums are quite powerful and the act of “chewing” and swallowing are important skills.
 It is very probable that they will not be able to do it at first.
 They may be gagging.
 It is important to note that there is a difference between gagging and choking!
 Gagging is nature’s way of preventing choking–it is a safety response.
 If you find your infant is still gagging and spitting out food as they grow beyond 12 months or so you might consider having them evaluated for lip and/or tongue ties if you haven’t already done so.

 5. When can I let my baby try a new food?

 Foods should always be given when a parent or caregiver has adequate time and attention to devote to baby.
 Just because it is baby-led does not mean that it is parent-free.
-New foods should be introduced least four days apart.
-This allows adequate time to monitor for rashes, indigestion, fussiness, gas, bloating, or other signs that they may not tolerate that food well.
+New foods should be introduced at least four days apart.
+This allows adequate time to monitor for rashes, indigestion, fussiness, gas, bloating or other signs that they may not tolerate that food well.
 If a food is not successful, don’t be afraid to try it again at a later date.